google/koladata/docs/api/kd/functor.md

 Returns:
   A DataItem representing the functor.</code></pre>

+### `kd.functor.sub(functor: Any, replacements: dict[Any, Any], *, ignore_signature_checks: bool = False) -> Any` {#kd.functor.sub}

+<pre class="no-copy"><code class="lang-text no-auto-prettify">Replaces variables on the functor graph by their value or itemids.

+This function traverses the entire tree of functor and its subfunctors and replaces every occurrence of the keys in `replacements` with the corresponding value, returning a new, modified functor.
+All appearances of a given value as a variable in all sub-functors will be replaced.

+Example 1:
+f = kd.fn(lambda: kd.with_name(1, &#39;x&#39;) + kd.with_name(2, &#39;y&#39;))
+f1 = kd.functor.sub(f, {1: 100})
+f()      # Returns 3
+f1()     # Returns 102

+Example 2:
+@kd.trace_as_fn()
+def mean(values):
+  return kd.math.agg_mean(values)

+@kd.trace_as_fn()
+def harmonic_mean(values):
+  return kd.math.agg_mean(values)

+@kd.fn
+def my_program():
+  ...

+# Replaces all uses of arithmetic mean with harmonic mean in my_program and
+# its subfunctors.
+new_program = kd.functor.sub(my_program, {mean: harmonic_mean})

+If the value being replaced is not sufficiently unique (e.g. the number 1 in example 1) this may end up doing unintended replacements that are hard to debug.
+Consider this other example:

+@kd.trace_as_fn()
+def g(x):
+  return x + kd.with_name(1, &#39;p&#39;)  # p has value 1

+@kd.fn
+def f(x):
+  return g(x) * kd.with_name(1, &#39;q&#39;)  # q also has value 1

+f(1)  # returns (1 + 1) * 1 = 2
+f = substitute.sub(f, {f.g.p: 10})
+f(1)  # returns (1 + 10) * 10 = 110, not 11.

+Both f.q and f.g.p are named variables and have the same value, so both are replaced.
+Therefore, for safety, if you know exactly the variable you want to replace, it is safer to use with_attrs on the functor that needs the change.

+For example:
+f.with_attrs(foo=bar)  # simple and preferred: updates the outermost functor. f.updated(kd.attrs(f.child, qux=baz))  # updates a child functor, also good.

+However, if the change you need is in a deeply nested functor, or it is a variable that shows up in many places, this gets harder to write correctly.
+In this case, kd.functor.sub can help, provided that the original value is sufficiently unique.

+Beware when replacing DataSlices.
+Functors are represented as scalar objects, so all slices are imploded into lists during tracing, and exploded when read.
+Therefore, we disallow replacement values that are not scalar DataItems.
+If you need to replace a named DataSlice, pass a list as a replacement.

+Args:
+  functor: the functor to be traversed.
+  replacements: a mapping from original values to their replacements.
+  ignore_signature_checks: If True, bypasses signature validation for
+    subfunctor replacements.

+Returns:
+  A copy of the input functor with variables replaced.

+Raises:
+  ValueError if a functor is being replaced with a functor that doesn&#39;t have a compatible signature and ignore_signature_checks is True (the default).
+See `kd.functor.assert_signatures_compatible` for details.</code></pre>

 ### `kd.functor.sub_by_name(functor: Any, replacements: dict[str, Any] | list[tuple[str, Any]], *, ignore_signature_checks: bool = False) -> Any` {#kd.functor.sub_by_name}

 <pre class="no-copy"><code class="lang-text no-auto-prettify">Replaces variables on the functor graph, matching by their names.